Pep Guardiola: 2013–2015: Consecutive Bundesliga titles

-2014–15 season

-Pre–season started on 9 July 2014 with the first friendly match on 18 July 2014.
-Mario Mandžukić was sold to Atlético Madrid because he believed that the "playing style of coach Pep Guardiola simply does not fit him."
-On 6 August 2014, Bayern played in the 2014 MLS All-Star Game in Portland, Oregon.
-The all-star team was led by Timbers Coach Caleb Porter.
-The match ended with Bayern losing 2–1 to the All-Star squad.
-Separate incidents involving "harsh challenges" by Osvaldo Alonso and Will Johnson visibly enraged Guardiola and after the match he refused to shake Porter's hand.
-One of the tackles injured Bastian Schweinsteiger.

-Bayern lost the German Super Cup 2–0 to Borussia Dortmund.
-He had declared before the match that "every final is important, especially in Dortmund a bit more."
-Guardiola used a 3–4–2–1 system in the match.
-Guardiola handed 17-year-old Gianluca Gaudino his first team debut in the Super Cup and made him part of the first team permanently because of "strong preparation" during pre-season.
-In a Champions League match, Bayern defeated Roma 7–1, Bayern's biggest away win in their Champions League history.
-Bayern's first league loss of the season came in a 4–1 defeat to VfL Wolfsburg.
+In the 2014–15 season, Bayern lost the German Super Cup 2–0 to Borussia Dortmund.
 On 11 March 2015, Bayern defeated Shakhtar Donetsk 7–0, tying their largest win in Champions League history.
-Bayern defeated Bayer Leverkusen in a shoot–out in the quarter–finals of the DFB-Pokal.
-On 15 April 2015, Bayern ended an 11-match undefeated streak after losing 3–1 to Porto in Portugal.
-In Guardiola's 100th match as head coach, Bayern defeated Porto 6–1.
+In Guardiola's 100th match as manager, Bayern defeated Porto 6–1.
 With the win, Bayern reached their fourth-straight Champions League semi-final.
 On 28 April 2015, Bayern were knocked out of the German Cup in a penalty shoot-out.
 Bayern had missed all four of their shots.
 In his first competitive match against Barcelona, Bayern lost 3–0.
 Bayern failed to get a shot on target in the match.
 For the first time in his career, he lost four in a row (including the shoot-out loss).